 “With your horse and your courage,” Gheonoaia said, “I’m sure you’ll find it.”

 Three days later, the prince mounted and headed east.
-The horse took him beyond Gheonoaia’s lands, to where they found a field half covered in colorful flowers, half covered in tar and ashes.
+The horse took him beyond Gheonoaia’s lands to a field half covered in colorful flowers, half covered in tar and ashes.

-“Why is the grass burnt over there?” the prince said.
+“Why is the grass burned over there?” the prince said.

 “We’re now on Scorpia’s land,” the horse said.
-“Scorpia (The Shrew) is Gheonoaia’s sister, but meaner and stronger, and she has three heads instead of one.
-She too disrespected her parents and their curse had reached her too.
+“Scorpia is Gheonoaia’s sister—meaner and stronger—and she has three heads instead of one.
+She had also disrespected her parents, and their curse had reached her as well.
 Scorpia and Gheonoaia hate each other and try to steal each other’s land.
 When Scorpia is angry, she spouts hot tar and burns down everything in her path.
-It seems like they’ve had a quarrel not long ago.
+It seems they had a quarrel not long ago.
 Let’s rest now and be ready tomorrow at dawn.”

 The next morning, they got up and started crossing Scorpia’s land when they heard an even louder roar and howl than ever.